 Hmmm…”the instrument by which the clergy attained a combination of ecclesiastical power and secular tyranny that finds no parallel in history.”
 I find that statement by the Watchtower people to be of great interest.
 Why?

 1952 JWs Endorsed Shunning

 Five years passed and Jehovah’s Witnesses changed their stance on excommunication.
 Then, someone must have flipped a switch.
 A pagan practice was suddenly a good thing if it meant they could blackmail people and hold their own members ransom.
-They began the shameful practice of disfellowshipping, as announced in their November 15, 1952 Watchtower pp.703-704 and discussed in this short video.
+They began the shameful practice of disfellowshipping, as announced in their November 15, 1952 Watchtower pp.703-704.
 The power grab opportunity was too tempting for the cult to resist?

 So, since the laws of the land forbid murder, Jehovah’s Witness members treat Apostates — ones who have left their religious organization — as dead.
 As in “spiritual murder”.
 Yes, my children and several of my flesh-and-blood brothers treat me as dead because I no longer wish to be a member of their oppressive family religion.
 I lost an entire network of people I thought to be “friends” after one short announcement at the kingdom hall, announcing my disenfranchisement.
 How does one treat another as “dead”?
 By shunning — completely ignoring — such ones.
 The new man-made rule of Jehovah’s Witnesses now eagerly included shunning.
 One thing is sure: I had false friends.